 Step 1: Prepare the Matjes Herring

-First, start by draining the matjes herring fillets from their brine.
-Some people prefer a milder flavor, so you can rinse the fillets under cold water if you’d like.
-This helps remove some of the saltiness, leaving the herring ready for the next step.
-After rinsing, pat dry the fillets with a paper towel to absorb any excess moisture.
-This will prevent the herring from being too salty and watery when added to your sandwich.
+To start, drain the matjes herring fillets from their brine.
+If you prefer a milder taste, you may rinse the fillets under cold water, which helps to reduce some of the saltiness and prepares the herring for the next phase.
+After rinsing, gently pat the fillets dry with a paper towel to eliminate any excess moisture.
+This step is crucial to ensure that the herring does not make your sandwich overly salty or watery.

 Step 2: Make the Creamy Sauce

-While the herring is drying, it’s time to prepare your creamy sauce.
-In a bowl, combine mayonnaise, Greek yogurt, and sour cream.
-Add a generous amount of fresh dill and a squeeze of lemon juice for a refreshing zing.
-If you like a little extra tang, you can also add mustard.
-Season with salt and pepper to taste.
-Blend the mixture until it shows a smooth and creamy texture.
-This sauce will bring all the flavors together and give your sandwich a rich, satisfying base.
+While the herring is drying, you can prepare a creamy sauce.
+In a mixing bowl, combine mayonnaise, Greek yogurt, and sour cream.
+Incorporate a generous amount of fresh dill and a squeeze of lemon juice for a bright, zesty flavor.
+For those who enjoy a bit more tang, adding mustard is a great option.
+Season the mixture with salt and pepper to your liking, and blend until it reaches a smooth and creamy consistency.
+This sauce will unify the flavors and provide a rich foundation for your sandwich.

 Step 3: Prepare the Onions